12 Ways to Make Every Interaction With Customers Fantastic (+ Expert Tips)

 1. Get to know your customers as people.

-Will Yang, the head of growth and customer success at Instrumentl, believes that getting to know your customers is the best way to improve customer interactions.
+Will Yang, the head of growth and customer success at Instrumentl, believes getting to know your customers is the best way to improve customer interactions.

 Yang says he has worked with many companies that struggle with customer service.
 The biggest challenge?
 “They didn’t really know their customers,” Yang recounts.
 “So when they interacted with them, the conversations were awkward and uncomfortable.

-When sharing his top tip, Yang says, “Train your employees to understand your customers as people first—and then equip them with tools and resources so that they can help your customers in a way that makes sense for them personally.”
+When sharing his top tip, Yang says, “Train your employees to understand your customers as people first — and then equip them with tools and resources so that they can help your customers in a way that makes sense for them personally.”

 2. Show empathy and gratitude.